fhalab/MLDE/README.md

 # V1.0.0 What's New

 ## Major Changes
 1. Higher capacity, more diverse models for encoding: In addition to the models made available in V0.0.0 (those from the [tape-neurips2019](https://github.com/songlab-cal/tape-neurips2019#pretrained-models) repository), V1.0.0 can also use all models from [Facebook Research ESM V0.3.0](https://github.com/facebookresearch/esm/tree/v0.3.0#pre-trained-models-) and the ProtBert-BFD and ProtBert models from [ProtTrans](https://github.com/agemagician/ProtTrans#%EF%B8%8F-models-availability).
 2. Zero-shot prediction: We have added script support for zero-shot prediction using various sequence-based strategies.
 We have found that eliminating holes from training data greatly improves MLDE outcome.
 This focused training MLDE (ftMLDE) can be accomplished by using zero-shot prediction strategies to focus laboratory screening efforts on variants with higher probability of retaining function.
 From simple command line inputs, MLDE V1.0.0 enables zero-shot prediction of the fitness of all members of combinatorial design spaces using [EVmutation](https://doi.org/10.1038/nbt.3769), [DeepSequence](https://doi.org/10.1038/s41592-018-0138-4), and masked token filling using models from [ESM](https://github.com/facebookresearch/esm/tree/v0.3.0#evolutionary-scale-modeling) and [ProtTrans](https://github.com/agemagician/ProtTrans#prottrans).
 Details on EVmutation and DeepSequence can be found in their original papers.
 Details on mask filling can be found in our accompanying [paper]().
 We welcome additional suggestions on zero-shot strategies to wrap in the MLDE pipeline.
 3. To accomodate the new packages and code, two new conda environment files have been provided (mlde2.yml and deep_sequence.yml).
 4. Addition of a script for replicating simulations performed in our accompanying paper.

 ## Minor Changes
 1. To fix an occasional dying ReLU problem, all activations in the neural network models have been replaced with ELU.
 2. Classes, functions, filenames, and foldernames have been changed to better align with PEP8 standards.
 3. The installation procedure has been simplified.

+## Known Limitations
+We have not tested running multiple instances of MLDE in parallel on the same machine.
+While running in parallel should be expected to work in most cases, there are potential conflicts surrounding DeepSequence, where a temporary file is saved with a fixed name in order to make zero-shot predictions -- processes running in parallel have the potential to overwrite the file of the other, thus resulting in incorrect results.
+If support for parallel runs is requested, this is something we can look into more.

 # Installation
 1. MLDE relies on three submodules: [tape-neurips2019](https://github.com/songlab-cal/tape-neurips2019), which accompanies the work by Rao *et al.* *Evaluating Protein Transfer Learning with TAPE*, [DeepSequence](https://github.com/debbiemarkslab/DeepSequence), which accompanies the work by Riesselman *et al.* *Deep generative models of genetic variation capture the effects of mutations*, and [ESM](https://github.com/facebookresearch/esm), which accompanies the work by Rives *et al.* *Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences*.
 To include submodules, the MLDE repository must be cloned with the "--recurse-submodules" flag as below.
 MLDE will not work correctly without these submodules present.